evkx/evkx.github.io/content/models/ford/puma/puma_gen-e/_index.md

 ## Exterior

 The Ford Puma Gen-E, with dimensions of 4214 mm in length, 1805 mm in width, and  mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
-You can choose between 1 different paint colors when ordering this model.
+The Ford Puma Gen-E is available in a total of 6 solid paint colors.

+The Ford Puma Gen-E offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
+The available tire and wheel combinations include:

+- 215/55 tires on 17" rims
+- 215/50 tires on 18" rims
+- 225/40 tires on 19" rims

+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [boot lid](../../../../technology/doors/#boot-lid) for the trunk.